 Oracle found out that 78% of brands have already or are planning to implement AI in 2020.

 The point is that AI marketing is not a new thing waiting to penetrate the market.
 It is already in the market, and businesses are already implementing it, while other businesses are still sleeping.

 AI marketing is the future of marketing.
 And it’s not just the future of marketing, it’s marketing today.

-Why AI matters?
+Why does AI matter?
 Importance of AI Marketing

 Technologically, the direction AIs domination of going into the future is upward and forward.

 I spend more time on my phone than I spend on any other device every day.
 70 – 90% of the time is spent on my phone all I do is consume content (videos, audio, or written content).

 Most of the contents I consume (if not all) are directly or indirectly recommended to me by an AI system.
 Google Search, Google Discover, and YouTube are all powered by AI.